quyvx/alchemy-lab/README.md

 ### Credit card fraud detection
 - Used PCA to identify important predictors.
 - My first machine learning project at City University.
 - As the main goal was to to understand more about the data, I selected logistic regression and decision tree.
-Obiviously could get better performance with more sophisticated models.
+Obviously could get better performance with more sophisticated models.
 - Earned me a final interview at GoldmanSachs

 <b>[Notebook](https://github.com/quyvx/Alchemy/blob/master/City/Courseworks/Credit%20card%20fraud%20detection%20with%20Logistic%20Regression%20and%20Decision%20Tree/Submission.ipynb) | [Repo](https://github.com/quyvx/Alchemy/tree/master/City/Courseworks/Credit%20card%20fraud%20detection%20with%20Logistic%20Regression%20and%20Decision%20Tree)</b>